 Icelandic Craft Beer

 In recent years, craft beers have swept the nation.
-You can find high-quality Icelandic craft beers at the ATVR alcohol store and numerous bars around the country.
-You should try at least one of them.
+You can find high-quality Icelandic craft beers at the ATVR alcohol store and numerous bars—you should try at least one of them.

-There’s a great selection of local Icelandic beers to try and plenty of bars in Reykjavik to explore as well, allowing you to take in both the taste and the culture at the same time.
+There’s a great selection of local Icelandic beers to try and plenty of bars in Reykjavik to explore, allowing you to take in both the taste and the culture at the same time.

-One of the most unique experiences you can do in Iceland is to visit the Kaldi brewery in North Iceland and bathe in beer at the Bjorbodin Beer Spa.
+One of the most unique experiences in Iceland is visiting the Kaldi brewery in North Iceland and bathing in beer at the Bjorbodin Beer Spa.

 Modern-Day Icelandic Food